florianmorath/ASL_project/scripts/README.md

 - **jupyter notebooks for plotting and data analysis**: *plot_<mem/mw/dstat>-logs.ipynb* \
   Every ipython notebook starts with a cell where the date of the experiment that is analyzed can be adjusted.
 Pandas is used to read the processed csv files into a dataframe.
 Matplotlib is used to plot the data.

+note: more details about the histograms, 2k analysis and queueing models can be found in the README file of the corresponding folders.

 ## Memtier configuration
 Memtier is executed with the following options: